All Episodes

 It's saying that if a human told you that he saw a light in the sky or a human told you he was abducted by aliens, you have to discount it because humans are unreliable.

-That is his basic viewpoint and it has a certain validity.
+And it has a certain validity.

-You have to understand how this man thinks and I think that intellectually you have to deal with his objections.
+And I think that intellectually you have to deal with his objections.

-They are generally well grounded.
+They are generally well-grounded.

-What about the same category named Carl Sagan?
+What about same category named Carl Sagan?

-Carl Sagan I don't know as much about as I know about Phil.
+Carl Sagan, I don't know as much about as I know about Phil.

 But I can't comment too much on his personality.